rosa-abf/abf-doc/content/v1/buildlists.md

 ## Cancel build list

 By this request you can cancel build list.
-Only build list with status build pending (2000) or platform pending (2) and filed bs_id field can be canceled.
+Only build list with status build pending (2000) or build started (3000) can be canceled.

     PUT /api/v1/build_lists/:id/cancel.json